 Related Reading: Why A Cheating Person Shows No Remorse – 17 Astonishing Reasons

 6. Attacking your spouse emotionally

-It might be very tempting to ask questions and hit back at your love rival.
-You might even itch to show off as to how you “won” back your partner from the lover.
+Should you confront the other woman or man?
+This dilemma is one of the most challenging aspects of your journey to recovering from the setback of infidelity.
+It might be very tempting to ask your spouse’s affair partner about their relationship or you may want to flaunt how you ‘won’ back your partner from the lover.
 But other than satisfying your ego, it is not going to serve any purpose.
 In fact, it may just worsen things since the possibility of the encounter turning ugly is so high.
-Among the boundaries to set after cheating, perhaps this could be one of the most important ones.

 8. Blaming yourself and feeling guilty

 One of the long-term infidelity effects is to blame yourself and feel guilty about whatever happened.
 You were cheated upon and regardless of the period that the affair carried on, nothing can take away the hurt.
 However, in some cases, the cheater tries to blame their partner or their bad relationship for straying.

 Do not allow them to gaslight you or dent your self-esteem by bullying you.
 Always remember, no matter what the circumstances, cheating is always a choice and it’s a choice that your partner made, not you.
 The stages of reconciliation after an affair do NOT include your partner trying to paint a new version of the things that happened, in an attempt to make themselves look like the victim.

 “The partner who has cheated needs to take responsibility for their actions, own up to their mistake, and show the will to work toward making things better.
 In absence of this accountability, rebuilding trust can become an insurmountable challenge,” says Nandita.
 While it is all right to introspect and look at your part in weakening your relationship, do not let it affect your sense of self.